cdk8s-team/cdk8s-plus/docs/plus/horizontal-pod-autoscaler.md

 Resource metrics are used to scale on a resource like CPU or memory.

+!!! note ""
+    Since the resource usages of all the containers are summed up the total pod utilization may not accurately represent the individual container resource usage.
+This could lead to situations where a single container might be running with high usage and the HPA will not scale out because the overall pod usage is still within acceptable limits.

 ```typescript
 import * as kplus from 'cdk8s-plus-25';